-If you’re considering emigration and want to bring Fido along with you, it’s best to do a little research on just how dog-friendly a country is before you go and settled down.
+If you’re considering emigration and want to bring Fido along with you, it’s best to do a little research on just how dog-friendly a country is before you go and settle down.
 While some countries are known for their dog-loving culture and communities, others view dogs in a much different light.

-For anyone looking to move to another country with their pets, here are the best and worst countries for dogs based on each country's current laws, culture and statistics.
+For anyone looking to move to another country with their pets, here are the best and worst countries for dogs based on each country's current laws, culture, and statistics.

 The 6 Best Countries for Dogs

 When compiling a list of the “best” countries for dogs and dog lovers to relocate to, we took a few factors into consideration.
 Firstly, we considered statistics from World Animal Protection International – these statistics provide information on which countries have the best standards of care for animals.
 We've also considered news articles, tourist guides, and ex-pat accounts and noted local practices with regard to animal care.

 It’s important to note that while the countries listed below have a great reputation for the treatment of their dogs, this does not mean that all nationals from these countries exemplify these standards.
 If you are considering relocating to one of these countries with your dog, always do your due diligence.
 Research the particular area you will be traveling to, the accommodations that you are considering, and the individuals you will be entrusted with the care of your dog.

 Austria is easily one of the top countries in the world when it comes to fighting animal cruelty and enacting laws that protect pets, and it’s a gorgeous place to live as well.
 Before the rest of the developed world started catching up years ago, Austria had already enacted very strict animal rights laws with violators facing huge fines and even jail time.
 They've also been on top of different animal-related scams and banned online ads for selling pets.